-The Company capitalized \$8.3 million, \$4.0 million, and \$3.0 million in deferred commissions costs during the years ended December 31, 2022, 2021, and 2020, respectively, and recognized amortization of \$2.9 million, \$2.1 million, and \$1.6 million during the years ended December 31, 2022, 2021, and 2020, respectively.
-A portion of the increase in deferred commissions was driven by a change in the Company's commission plan in 2022 which eliminated a requisite service period condition and resulted in an increase in the portion of commissions that were capitalized.
+The Company capitalized \$8.7 million, \$8.3 million, and \$4.0 million in deferred commissions costs during the years ended December 31, 2023, 2022, and 2021, respectively, and recognized amortization of \$3.8 million, \$2.9 million, and \$2.1 million during the years ended December 31, 2023, 2022, and 2021, respectively.
+A portion of the increase in deferred commissions from 2021 to 2022 was driven by a change in the Company's commission plan in 2022, which eliminated a requisite service period condition and resulted in an increase in the portion of commissions that were capitalized.
 Amortization expense is included in sales and marketing expenses in the accompanying statements of operations.
-Deferred commissions are considered costs to obtain a contract and are included in deferred implementation costs in the accompanying consolidated balance sheets in the amount of \$16.2 million and \$10.8 million as of December 31, 2022 and 2021, respectively.
+Deferred commissions are considered costs to obtain a contract and are included in deferred implementation costs in the accompanying consolidated balance sheets in the amount of \$21.2 million and \$16.2 million as of December 31, 2023 and 2022, respectively.

-The Company capitalized implementation costs of \$6.9 million, \$6.1 million, and \$4.5 million during the years ended December 31, 2022, 2021, and 2020, respectively, and recognized amortization of \$3.9 million, \$3.0 million, and \$2.2 million during the years ended December 31, 2022, 2021, and 2020, respectively.
+The Company capitalized implementation costs of \$8.4 million, \$6.9 million, and \$6.1 million during the years ended December 31, 2023, 2022, and 2021, respectively, and recognized amortization of \$4.9 million, \$3.9 million, and \$3.0 million during the years ended December 31, 2023, 2022, and 2021, respectively.
 Amortization expense is included in cost of revenues in the accompanying consolidated statements of operations.
-These deferred costs are considered costs to fulfill client contracts and are included in deferred implementation costs in the accompanying consolidated balance sheets in the amount of \$16.4 million and \$13.5 million as of December 31, 2022 and 2021, respectively.
+These deferred costs are considered costs to fulfill client contracts and are included in deferred implementation costs in the accompanying consolidated balance sheets in the amount of \$19.8 million and \$16.4 million as of December 31, 2023 and 2022, respectively.

 The Company periodically reviews the carrying amount of deferred costs to determine whether events or changes in circumstances have occurred that could impact the period of benefit.
-No impairment loss was recognized in relation to these capitalized costs for the years ended December 31, 2022, 2021, and 2020.
+No impairment loss was recognized in relation to these capitalized costs for the years ended December 31, 2023, 2022, and 2021.